The most beautiful waterfalls in Iceland that you must see

 Skógafoss Waterfall in Iceland, surrounded by verdant hills and draped in a veil of cloudy skies.

-Gullfoss – the Golden Waterfall
+Gullfoss – the golden waterfall

-• Best time to visit: all year round
+• Best time to visit: year-round

 • Sensation: grandeur, power, epicness